 - Statement of Purpose (SOP), Study Plan, Personal Statement, or similar document

 - List of classes you've taken with me and the grades you've received (if applicable)

 - Copies of any individually written papers you wrote for one of my classes (excluding RPs)

-- List of schools to which you are applying (if applicable)
+- List of schools and the specific program/degree to which you are applying (if applicable)

 - A short description of what you would like me to highlight and how you would like me to position you, as suggested by the Cassuto article below.

 Here are additional resources:

 - How to Ask for a Recommendation, by Leonard Cassuto, The Chronicle of Higher Education, 4 April 2016.
 Tells you how to manage the recommendation letter process.